ImagingDataCommons/libdicom/doc/source/usage.rst

 +++++++++++++++

-Below is an example for reading metadata from a DICOM Part10 file and printing it to standard output:
+Below is an example for reading metadata from a DICOM Part10 file and printing an element to standard output:

 .. code:: c